wireservice/agate/docs/tutorial.rst

     In the previous example we could have omitted the :meth:`.Table.limit` and passed a ``max_rows=10`` to :meth:`.Table.print_table` instead.
 In this case they accomplish exactly the same goal.

-What if we were more curious about the *distribution* of ages, rather than the highest or lowest? agate includes the :meth:`.Table.counts` and :meth:`.Table.bins` methods for counting data individually or by ranges.
+What if we were more curious about the *distribution* of ages, rather than the highest or lowest? agate includes the :meth:`.Table.pivot` and :meth:`.Table.bins` methods for counting values individually or by ranges.
 Let's try binning the ages.
 Then, instead of using :meth:`.Table.print_table`, we'll use :meth:`.Table.print_bars` to generate a simple, text bar chart.

 .. code-block:: python